imchocomint/paperlike/README.md

 Clone the repository.
 Open /src/dbg/ folder.
 All Python scripts are in that folder.

 For testing binaries, they are in /test-binaries/.
+You can use either the single binary or multi binary; the differrences are how libraries are packaged.

 Since all launch arguments are the same as stable version I will not elaborate on that part.